scitags/flowd-go/rpm/README.md

     # Untagging builds so that we can cleanly re-run stuff
     $ koji untag-build scitags9al-testing flowd-go-2.1.0-1

+    # Add a package to a tag (which must be done once)
+    $ koji add-pkg --owner=$(id -nu) scitags9al-qa flowd-go
+    $ koji add-pkg --owner=$(id -nu) scitags9al-stable flowd-go

+    # Tag a package in *-testing so that it belongs to *-qa and *-stable too
+    $ koji tag-build scitags9al-qa flowd-go-2.2.0-1
+    $ koji tag-build scitags9al-stable flowd-go-2.2.0-1

 <!-- REFs -->
 [koji]: https://koji.build
 [mock]: https://rpm-software-management.github.io/mock/